13 of the world's most inspiring eco-friendly dive resorts

 Papua Explorers Dive Resort, Raja Ampat, Indonesia

 On the doorstep of some of Raja Ampat’s most enchanting dive sites, Papua Explorers is a community-focused and eco-friendly dive resort in Indonesia.
-It features 15 overwater bungalows backed by the dense rainforest of Gam Island and overlooking a massive house reef that’s teeming with life.
+It features 15 overwater bungalows backed by the dense rainforest of Gam Island and overlooking a massive house reef that’s bursting with life.

 At the heart of the resort is an open-air restaurant and a stilted pier that leads to a well-equipped dive deck and a breezy spa.
-Nestled just behind the bungalow is a flourishing kitchen garden where seasonal produce is lovingly grown using sustainable and organic methods.
+Nestled just behind the bungalows is a flourishing kitchen garden where seasonal produce is lovingly grown using sustainable and organic methods.
 Eco-friendly practices are championed throughout the resort, from the use of chemical-free soaps to the absence of air-conditioning.

 With majestic underwater landscapes on its doorstep, Papua Explorers takes marine conservation seriously.
 It runs its own charity (Papua Explorers Foundation), which works collaboratively with scientists from around the globe to preserve the surrounding environment.
 Also on site is the Raja Ampat SEA Centre, which offers hands-on, citizen science opportunities.